 Computer Science topics that are taught at Massey University, Palmerston North are of high relevance and the standard is challenging, yet rewarding and top quality.
 People coming out of MUPN are or have been working at big companies like Oracle on fundamental technologies such as JavaFX (e.g. Johnathan Giles).
 Every single Computer Science paper that I did at Massey was immensely helpful for my career.
 Artificial Intelligence is taught by top people like Prof. Stephen Marsland who wrote a reference book on the topic.
 Excellent lecturers I remember and that are still there are also Ass.
 Prof. Eva Heinrich, Dr. Catherin McCartin, Dr. Alexei Tretiakov, and last but not least, Dr. Giovanni Moretti.

 My involvement with Computer Science at MUPN does not stop there.
 I have ongoing relationships with people like Dr. Giovanni Moretti and Assoc.
 Prof. Jens Dietrich.
-The Capstone Project, led by Jens Dietrich was a key to one of our most valuable hires, Tomas B. B. who still works for Landcare Research.
-The Capstone Project, which is Software Engineering C, has always great projects.
-It teaches students real world skills in working on a 12 week project to deliver a working product and a presentation.
-Tight time-frames and practical experience are also taught well.
-Working on-site, together as a team has immense benefit for future career success and managing work relationships.
-I know this because I have been attending a few presentations and was involved with hiring students for summer projects, who attended this class.
+The Capstone Project, led by Jens Dietrich was a key to one of our best software engineers who works for Landcare Research, Tomas B. Behrens.
+The Capstone Project, which is, what I believe, Software Engineering C was, has always great projects that teach students real world skills in working on a 12 week project to deliver a working product and presentation with tight time-frames and practical experience working on-site, together as a team and has immense quality in terms of product ideas and guidance to students.
+I know this because I have been attending a few presentations and hired students for summer projects, who attended this class.

 Assoc.
-Prof. Jens Dietrich has been leading this and for me personally has been one of my most influencial lecturers, back when I did the paper Algorithms and Data Structures.
+Prof. Jens Dietrich has been leading this and for me personally has been one of my favourite lecturer, back when I did the paper Algorithms and Data Structures.
 His clear, to the point and just simple explanations of Computer Science concepts still impress me today.

-So, for economic, moral, educational and social-political reasons, I strongly believe, that keeping Computer Science in Palmerston North, is essential to not only Massey University’s but also New Zealand’s prosperity.
+So, for economic and social-political reasons, I strongly believe, that keeping Computer Science in Palmerston North, is essential to not only Massey University’s but also New Zealand’s prosperity.